GrammaticalFramework/gf-rgl/README.md

 ## Shell script: `Make.sh`

 This method is provided as an alternative for those who don't have Haskell installed.
 Simply run the script to build the entire RGL and install in the default location:

 You can pass the following flags:
 - `--dest=...` to manually specify the install location
 - `--gf=...` to specify the path to the `gf` executable, if not available on the system path
+- `--verbose` or `-v` to show all GF warnings and errors

+This build method tries to build all languages found in the `src` directory, even those which are not considered complete.

 ## Windows batch file: `Make.bat`